 Apple iPhone captures the Live Photos using the camera app by default.
-A Live Photo is a short video, but you can't extract still photos from it directly.
+A Live Photo is a short video, but it’s a tad challenging to extract still photos from it directly.
 Thankfully there are some cool apps available for that.

-With the iOS apps mentioned in this post, you can extract still photos from the Live Photos.
+With the iOS apps mentioned in this post, you can extract still photos from conventional videos and Live Photos.
 The only downside is that you might have to sacrifice the quality a bit.
 On the upside, these FHD photos are easier to extract.
-Besides the app, we also have nifty workarounds that don't need the aid of third-party apps.
+Besides the app, we also have nifty workarounds that don’t need the aid of third-party apps.

 So if you are up for it, here are some apps that let you extract still photos from videos on your iPhone.

 Grab Picture is a simple app with an uncomplicated approach.
 It lets you scrub the video by a single frame or by five frames, thus making it easier to find the perfect frame.
 Once you have finalized it, you just need to tap the Save button, and that’s about it.